macbookandrew/cf7-google-analytics/README.md

 Check your statistics in Google Analytics under *Behavior > Events* or under *Real-Time > Events*

+### What events will be shown? ###

+- **Invalid** - Fires when an Ajax form submission has completed successfully, but mail hasn’t been sent because there are fields with invalid input.
+- **Spam** - Fires when an Ajax form submission has completed successfully, but mail hasn’t been sent because a possible spam activity has been detected.
+- **Mail Sent** - Fires when an Ajax form submission has completed successfully, and mail has been sent.
+- **Mail Failed** - Fires when an Ajax form submission has completed successfully, but it has failed in sending mail.
+- **Sent** - Fires when an Ajax form submission has completed successfully, regardless of other incidents.
+(This is the old plugin behavior.)

+**Note:** you will begin seeing duplicate events for each form submission in Google Analytics: “Sent” plus one of the other four, based on what happened on submission.

 ### How do I set a goal in Google Analytics? ###

 1. Click on “Admin” in your Google Analytics account menubar